-Owing to the Bank’s contributions of funding and expertise, school enrollment has increased from 1 million in 2002 to 7.2 million children in 2011, of which 2.7 million (37 percent) are girls; in 2001, girls were entirely excluded from education.
-In addition to boosting enrollment, the Bank has supported capacity enhancements across the sector, helping train 137,681 teachers, including 39,003 female teachers.
-It has also completed or is building 1,659 schools to enhance access to education in remote areas.
+Owing to the ARTF and Bank’s contributions of funding and expertise, school enrollment has increased from 1 million in 2002 to 7.2 million children in 2011, of which 2.7 million (37 percent) are girls; in 2001, girls were entirely excluded from education.
+In addition to boosting enrollment, the ARTF and Bank have supported capacity enhancements across the sector, helping train 137,681 teachers, including 39,003 female teachers.
+They have also completed or are building 1,659 schools to enhance access to education in remote areas.

 The Second Education Quality Improvement Program has budgeted US$210 million in support between 2008 and 2012.
-Of this amount, US$30 million is a grant from the Bank’s International Development Association (IDA), US$22 million is provided by the U.S. Agency for International Development (USAID) and US$158 million is being drawn from the Afghanistan Reconstruction Trust Fund (ARTF).
+Of this amount, US$158 million is being drawn from the Afghanistan Reconstruction Trust Fund (ARTF), US$30 million is a grant from the Bank’s International Development Association (IDA) and US$22 million is provided by the U.S. Agency for International Development (USAID).

-In addition to the support from USAID and ARTF, bilateral donors have also complemented financing education sector projects.
+In addition to the support from ARTF and USAID, bilateral donors have also complemented financing education sector projects.
 All funds – whether from the ARTF or IDA – are “on budget” and are channeled through the government’s budget.
 The Bank’s preference for “on budget” financing approach has influenced other donors to also consider using this funding option, which boosts government capacity and ownership of these efforts.

 Toward the Future